 At all times you are welcome in our bar for a (whisky) flight or a drink by the glass.
+See our Menu for options and prices.
 Booking ahead is now required due to the COVID 19 restrictions.
 However, there is no minimum number of group participants if you select your flight from the menu.
 Alone or with others: all are welcome at Whisky & Gin!

 Distillation is a process involving the conversion of a liquid into vapour that is subsequently condensed back to liquid form.
 That is the reason the percentage of alcohol is rather high, especially when a liquid is distilled twice or three times.
 The basic process of distillation is in fact the same for every high percentage alcoholic beverage: cognac, grappa, rum, whisky, vodka etc. It's the raw material (wheat, rye, wine, grain, barley, potato etc.) and the type of cask finish that gives flavour, colour and character to your drink.

 How come one reads whisky as well as whiskey?
 Both are correct!
 Whiskey with the 'e' is used in Ireland and in the United States of America.
 The Scots and rest of the world uses whisky as it is, without 'e'.
 Bourbon is a typical American distillate based on corn.
 Aging requirement for Bourbon is at least 2 years instead of 3 as it is for whiskey.

 GIN, GENEVER EN JENEVER

 Genever is an old and typical Dutch product; distilled malt wine with juniper as its main ingredient.
 This type of berry is was distilled directly with the malt wine to improve the taste and also because it was believed juniper had healing powers.
 Originally, genever - like many other spirits - was drunk for medicinal purposes.